ColbyLeiske/CS101Algorithms/README.md

 This can be disregarded because it will only contain some basic algorithms written in Go.
 This makes it easy to share them between computers and read on-the-go when I need to.

+## Warning
+This code is not representative of me (Colby Leiske) as a programmer, but rather just a quick scratchpad to throw these algorithms on to pick and prod.
+Please take a look at another repo for examples of my own code.
+Thanks!

 ## Algorithms Contained
 1. Insertion Sort
 2. Selection Sort